Aisha Tsamiya

-Aisha Aliyu known by the stage name Aisha Aliyu Tsamiya is a Kannywood Actor and producer who came into limelight in the film salma.
+Aisha Aliyu, known by the stage name Aisha Aliyu Tsamiya, is a Kannywood actor and producer who came into the limelight with her first film, which earn her the nickname “Tsamiya”.

 Career

-The actress featured in Zeenat as the lead cast where she acted as the daughter of a rich father.
+The actress featured in Zeenat (2014) as the lead, where she acted as the daughter of a rich father.

-According to her interview with blueprint newspaper, the Kannywood actress ventured into business and modelling during the COVID break .She was into affiliate marketing where fans used her influence to sell products.
+According to her interview with blueprint newspaper, the Kannywood actress ventured into business and modelling during the COVID break.
+She was into affiliate marketing, where fans used her influence to sell products.
 Aisha later established her beauty shop in Kano on Gwarzo Road.